What is a Healthcare Administrator?

 Steps to Becoming a Healthcare Administrator

 Examine the offerings of each university you may be interested in.
-This includes looking at BBA and MBA in healthcare administration offerings to determine if they offer a healthcare administrator major.
+This includes looking at BSBA and MBA in healthcare administration offerings to determine if they offer a healthcare administrator major.
 Some do, others don’t.

 Once you have narrowed down your choices, get all your paperwork in order.
 You’ll have to submit official transcripts from your previous college (community or four-year) and send in your ACT or SAT scores.
 If you are applying for a master’s degree, you will have to take and submit your Graduate Record Exam (GRE) results.
 If you are trying to advance from a nursing or medical career into administration, let the schools know.